kagetora66/excelactor/README.md

     Column extraction functionality

-🛠 How to build:
+🛠 How to build (install cargo if you dont already have it):

-    cargo build --release
+    cargo install --release excelactor

 Usage

-    Run the executable
+    Run the executable(type excelactor in command line)

     Enter your search keyword